SEEDING FOOD INNOVATION GRANTS-2017

-The Companies reserve the right to accept or reject any or all applications at its discretion and to negotiate the terms of the specific grant agreement with Applicants.
+The Companies reserve the right to accept or reject any or all applications at its discretion and to negotiate the terms of the specific grant or loan agreement with Applicants.

 The Companies are only able to accept Letters of Intent (“LOI”) and Proposals from institutions (or individuals affiliated with and applying through or on behalf of institutions) that are Canada Revenue Agency qualified donees in Canada.
 Funds can also be used to support the Canadian portion of collaborations with members from other geographies.

 To be most effective, projects should involve teams of partners to provide a trans-disciplinary approach.
 Partnerships could be with university-based researchers, the private sector, civil society organizations, or community organizations.

 A LOI submitted pursuant to this Program does not need to be approved by the relevant institution on whose behalf or through which the LOI is being submitted.
 However, any Proposal submitted pursuant to this Program must be approved by the institution on whose behalf or through which the Proposal is being submitted.